Vera of Las Vegas: Aesthetic

 In an interview with John Clare, Hagen described the opera's score as "[Walking] the fine line between pastiche and inspiration.
 It is meant to sound as though the music is wildly postmodern, even self-indulgently "out of control."
 This effect could only be achieved through painstaking technical procedures that are, if anything, distinctly modernist."
 In the liner notes to the recording, Russell Platt describes the authors' creative chemistry: "When joined, each artist's singular complexity complements the other's.
 If Muldoon's tone can seem cool, then Hagen's music can turn up the heat; if Muldoon's words sometimes distract us with their dazzle, Hagen's passionate sounds magnify the human element."

-In a preface to the vocal score, Hagen writes,"The musical score shifts style from moment to moment while, at a deeper level, the entire affair unfolds from a single D-A-Bflat melodic motive grafted to a rhythmic cell.
+In a preface to the vocal score, Hagen writes, "The musical score shifts style from moment to moment while, at a deeper level, the entire affair unfolds from a single D–A–B-flat melodic motive grafted to a rhythmic cell.
 The intentionally Technicolor, superficially-tawdry, seemingly raw, decadent musical eclecticism runs in febrile counterpoint to the libretto's verbal flights."
 In the same preface, Muldoon responds, "What has made working with Daron Hagen such a pleasure is the extent to which he understands the possibilities for tripping the light fantastic on the coal-carriage of a runaway train.
 Or, again, what seems to be a runaway train."

 Critical response

 European critics

-European critics responded enthusiastically to Opera Theater Company's premiere and Irish tour: "Hagen’s music … blends idioms — neo-Gershwin, jazz, soft rock, Broadway — with soaring melodies that send the characters looping off in arias of self-revelation.
-He has a gift for pastiche and musical surrealism as well as a distinctive voice for moments where words and music coincide.”

-“[Hagen has] taken a polyglot approach to the music, and written it as a kind of mood-identifying background, sometimes in keeping with the words, but often deliriously, hilariously at odds with them, though in a way that manages to highlight them without undermining them.
-It's quite a clever ploy,” writes Michael Dervan.
+European critics responded enthusiastically to Opera Theatre Company's premiere and Irish tour: "Hagen’s music ... blends idioms — neo-Gershwin, jazz, soft rock, Broadway — with soaring melodies that send the characters looping off in arias of self-revelation.
+He has a gift for pastiche and musical surrealism as well as a distinctive voice for moments where words and music coincide.” “[Hagen has] taken a polyglot approach to the music, and written it as a kind of mood-identifying background, sometimes in keeping with the words, but often deliriously, hilariously at odds with them, though in a way that manages to highlight them without undermining them.
+It's quite a clever ploy”, writes Michael Dervan.